SergiusIW/collider-rs/README.md

   that point away from the wall are generated).
 * Adding right-triangles to the set of possible shapes.
   (Note: I do not intend to add general polygons)

+The only breaking change I foresee in the future is possibly changing how `HitboxId`s work;
+they are currently an integer used as a handle, but that may change.
+`Interactivity` may also change with this.